software-development-project-1/software-development-project-1.github.io/material/product-backlog.md

 User stories for the _student dashboard_:

 - As a student, I want to be able to search quizzes by name or description so that I can find relevant quizzes quickly
+- As a student, I want to be able to sort quizzes by the name or creation date so that I can find relevant quizzes quickly
+- As a student, I want to see the number of my correct and wrong answer after answering the quiz so that I know how well I did